amchelle/amchelle.github.io/_posts/2023-01-30-sourdough-cinnamon-raisin-bread.md

 ### 3. Soak Raisins

 Measure [raisins](https://amzn.to/3WKx13v) and add to a cup.
-Fill with water and let soak for the remainder of the autolyse hour in Step 2.
+Fill with warm water and let soak for the remainder of the autolyse hour in Step 2.

 ![Raisins](/images/raisin_raisins.jpg)